Apply to the Computational Linguistics M.A. Program

 For admission to the M.A. program in Computational Linguistics, the following are normally required:

 A bachelors degree is required.
 Students must present evidence that such a degree will be awarded by the time they begin graduate work.
+You will need to upload copies of your transcripts onto the SLATE application system in addition to mailing.
 A final transcript is also required prior to registration and should be mailed to:

 Department of Linguistics

 Social & Behavioral Sciences Building

 A minimum cumulative grade point average of 3.0 (or its foreign equivalent) on a four-point scale.
 If you have attended graduate school and obtained a master’s degree, and the GPA is over 3.0, then the GPA of the undergraduate school can be below 3.0 for regular admission.

 Letters of recommendation from three former instructors are required.
 If the applicant already has pertinent work experience, e.g. as part of a software development team, some of these letters can also be from employers who are qualified to comment on the candidate’s qualifications.